 During the past few entries, we have been discussing ways to control myopia progression.
 We have mentioned drops, glasses, and contacts.
 This entry will focus on things you can do at home.
 Over the past few years, several studies have indicated that extra time spent outdoors has played a part in reducing myopia.
 Now there are a few caveats, but we can agree that extra time spent exercising outdoors is good for a child’s overall health.
-Again, the Brien Holden website has great information:

 Age is important.
 Kindergarten to early elementary age groups tend to benefit the most from an extra hour or two a day outside.
 As the child ages, the benefits tend to decrease.
 Not to say once they become teenagers to never go outside, but it is just less critical.